MLB Says Turner Violated Protocols When He Returned to Field

-Justin Turner violated coronavirus protocols when he celebrated with his Los Angeles Dodgers teammates and he refused instructions from security to leave the field, behavior that Major League Baseball said risked the safety of others.
+Justin Turner violated coronavirus protocols when he celebrated on the Globe Life field with his Los Angeles Dodgers teammates and he refused instructions from security to leave the field, behavior that Major League Baseball said risked the safety of others.

-The commissioner’s office said Wednesday it is starting a full investigation of the 35-year-old third baseman.
+The commissioner’s office said Wednesday that it is starting a full investigation of the 35-year-old third baseman.

-The Dodgers won their first World Series championship since 1988 with a 3-1 victory over Tampa Bay in Game 6 on Tuesday night at Globe Life Field.
+The Dodgers won their first World Series championship since 1988 with a 3-1 victory over Tampa Bay in Game 6 on Tuesday night.

 Turner was pulled from the game following the seventh inning after MLB was notified that he had tested positive for COVID-19.
 He was quarantined in a doctor’s office off to the side, Dodgers president of baseball operations Andrew Friedman said.